AndieWill510/AnotherOption/Options/045-normal-was-never-the-goal.md

 ## Doorway

-Normal is a dangerous word when adults use it as a destination for a child.
+"Normal" is a dangerous word when adults use it as a destination for a child.

 It can sound harmless.